henriquemiranda/henriquemiranda.github.io/pelican/content/yambopy.md

 Category: Materials science
 Subcategory: Python

-Lattely I started using Yambo to calculate GW corrections and optical absorptions spectra of some materials.
+Lately I started using Yambo to calculate GW corrections and optical absorptions spectra of some materials.
 As any of you that run this type of calculations before can testify, the convergence tests can sometimes be a rather daunting task.
-To help with that we created yambopy, a pytohn library to make these convergence tests a little bit easier.
+To help with that we created yambopy, a python library to make these convergence tests a little bit easier.

 You can check it out in Github:
 <https://github.com/henriquemiranda/yambo-py>